soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Download service
 :   Download service is a concept from [INSPIRE](https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/download){target=_blank} indicating a service type which enables download of a (subset of a) dataset.
 Typically implemented as WFS, WCS, SOS or Atom.

-documentation:DOI
+documentation:Digital Object Identifier (DOI)
-:   [DOI](https://www.doi.org/){target=_blank} a digital identifier of an object, any object — physical, digital, or abstract
+:   [Digital Object Identifier](https://www.doi.org/){target=_blank} a digital identifier of an object, any object — physical, digital, or abstract

 documentation:Encoding
 :   Encoding is the format used to [serialise](https://en.wikipedia.org/wiki/Serialization){target=_blank} a resource to a file, common encodings are xml, json, turtle

-documentation:ESDAC
+documentation:Europian soil data centre (ESDAC)
-:   [ESDAC](https://esdac.jrc.ec.europa.eu/){target=_blank} thematic centre for soil related data in Europe
+:   [Europian soil data centre](https://esdac.jrc.ec.europa.eu/){target=_blank} is the thematic centre for soil related data in Europe at the Joint Research Centre

 documentation:EU Login
 :   [EU Login](https://webgate.ec.europa.eu/ern/userguide/Content/A.HOW%20TO%20JOIN/Register%20on%20EU-Login.htm) is the European